- 1 Lemon for the liver

 This is due mainly to the enormous wealth in components with antioxidant properties, such as vitamin C and flavonoids, but also to their content in citric acid, malic, potassium, calcium, B vitamins (except B12) and essential oils.

-The components of the lemon collaborate in the hepatic process of detoxification and its consumption can improve the condition of the people suffering from this organ.
+The components of lemon collaborate in the hepatic process of detoxification and its consumption can improve the condition of the people suffering from this organ.

 How does lemon benefit liver health?